Answering the 10 most common ELD mandate questions.

 Q: Can a smartphone or other wireless device be used as an electronic logging device?

-A: As long as the device meets the technical requirements and is certified and registered with the FMCSA6, yes.
+A: A smartphone or other wireless device may be used as long as the device meets the technical requirements and is certified and registered with the FMCSA6.

 Q: How does the ELD mandate save the industry time and money?